(ESP32 EFIS-EMS: last updated by Benjamin on March 19, 2026)

 ESP32 EFIS-EMS is a completely redesigned system that combines an EFIS and an EMS on a single 7-inch display.
-Compared to the previous system, which featured two screens, one for the EFIS and the other for the EMS, both powered by Teensy 4.1 boards, this new system stands out by introducing ESP32 microcontrollers.
-These microcontrollers, on the one hand, enable significant improvements to the graphical user interface and, on the other, allow wireless communication between specific components.
+The previous system featured two screens, one for the EFIS and the other for the EMS, both powered by Teensy 4.1 boards.
+This new system stands out by introducing ESP32 microcontrollers.
+These microcontrollers, on the one hand, enable significant improvements to the graphical user interface and, on the other hand, enable wireless communication between specific components.

 The ESP32 EFIS-EMS incorporates several existing elements that remain unchanged, namely the AHRS, the micro-EMS, and the remote magnetometer and external temperature and humidity sensor module, or RCM (Remote Compass Module).
 Two new modules are introduced: a display module and a remote data acquisition module, or RDAM.
 The RDAM should be considered the central data acquisition module.
 The AHRS, micro-EMS, and RCM are specialized data acquisition modules.
 All these modules communicate with each other via the CAN bus.
 Additionally, the RDAM and the display module communicate with each other over Wi-Fi.
 This architecture is illustrated in Figure 1.